My Ayahuasca Story

 Despite my efforts, I didn’t have a single psychedelic experience for the rest of my trip.
 Although I drank four or five shots of ayahuasca, I didn’t experience any noticeable changes.
 Nonetheless, during the second ayahuasca ceremony, a very unusual story unfolded, which involved several people including me.
 In some ways, everybody in the hall was involved.
 I still feel like I've stepped into a movie...
 This story became the answer to my main intention.
 Over time, I had all my questions and intentions answered.

 I don’t know why I didn’t have any psychedelic experiences, even though the ayahuasca we drank was quite strong – according to the shaman who had prepared it and based on other people’s reactions.
 Perhaps the DMT was broken down by my digestive system, instead of going to my brain, or certain serotonin receptors in my brain were not sensitive enough.
-Or, perhaps, Mother Aya knew best what I needed… I can think of several reasons why it may have been better for me not to go on a psychedelic journey.
+Or, perhaps, Mother Aya knew best what I needed… I can think of several reasons why it was better for me not to go on a psychedelic journey.
 As one reason, instead of getting overwhelmed with impressions and emotions, I needed to stay focused and learn as much as possible from others.
 And I did.
 Here are just a few examples of what I learned:

 Everything we see, think, and feel is an illusion.
 Time is an illusion.
 If nothing is real, why not take the drama in our lives easier?
 Why not just enjoy this game of life, learn from our challenges, and grow?
 [Easier said than done, right?
 I know – both as a psychotherapist and a fellow human being...]

 Our thoughts are like carriages in a passing train.
 If we simply observe them, they come and go.
 If we engage with a thought, we jump on the carriage, and it becomes our reality.